Brooklyn Museum Libraries and Archives: Costume and Fashion Sketch Collection

 Highlights of the fashion sketch collection include sketches by Elizabeth Hawes, Bonnie Cashin, Walter Plunkett and a full visual record of every design imported or created by Henri Bendel from 1912 to 1950.
 The museum's website has images of such collections.

 Henri Bendel Collection

 In the spring of 1942, the Brooklyn Museum Libraries sent a questionnaire to seventy-five designers requesting biographical information along with sketches of their work.
 The questionnaire was announced in Women's Wear Daily.
 Henri Bendel sent a large collection of sketches rendered by design artists employed by the retailer.
-The artists attended Parisian shows to record the work of more than 170 designers including Balenciaga, Chanel, Dior, Lanvin, Poiret, Schiaparelli, Vionnet, and Worth.
+The artists attended Parisian shows to record the work of more than 170 designers including Cristóbal Balenciaga, Coco Chanel, Christian Dior, Jeanne Lanvin, Paul Poiret, Elsa Schiaparelli, Madeleine Vionnet, and Charles Frederick Worth.
 In 1944, sketches from the collection were featured in an exhibition at the museum, French Fashion Sketches from the Henri Bendel Collection.

 Today, the Henri Bendel Collection represents the largest and one of the first sketch collections received, with more than 11,000 sketches of French couture imported by the company in addition to its own house designs from 1912 through 1950.